-“Dialysis removes toxins from the body as the kidneys would,” said Geisinger nephrologist Maria Camila Bermudez, MD.
-“But, you need to get dialysis periodically to stay healthy.
+As quoted by Geisinger nephrologist Maria Camila Bermudez, MD, “Dialysis removes toxins from the body as the kidneys would”, “But, you need to get kidney dialysis periodically to stay healthy.
 Kidney transplants can last the rest of your life if you take care of them.
 Many people feel that kidney transplants give them more freedom and improved quality of life.”

-To make sure the procedure goes smoothly, your body needs to be in good shape.
+To ensure the success of the kidney transplant, your body needs to be in good shape.
 You also want to be mentally ready to donate an organ.
-This is how you can prepare your body and mind before the surgery:-
+This is how you can prepare your body and mind before kidney transplant:

 For convenience during your hospital stay, consider the following suggestions.